Chapter 9: Distributional Social Impacts

 3. Calculate the benefits and costs for those with standing in a CBA.

-The goal of evaluating the distribution of benefits and costs is to provide information regarding the attractiveness of the project to stakeholders involved.
+The goal of evaluating the distribution of benefits and costs is to provide information regarding the attractiveness of the project to the stakeholders involved.
 Evaluating the distributional effects allows for the identification of equity issues in CBA (OECD, 2018).
-This allows for an analyst to determine the social desirability of a policy project or program.
-Additionally, when evaluating a policy or project based on the market prices, we fail to capture many aspects that are of interest to stakeholders.
+This allows for an analyst to determine the social desirability of a policy, project, or program.
+Additionally, when evaluating a policy or project based on market prices, we fail to capture many aspects that are of interest to stakeholders.
 For example, we fail to capture benefits from employment, government surpluses from taxes and/or subsidies, and external impacts.
-When implementing the social CBA using the appropriate shadow prices, we capture these impacts indirectly.
+When implementing a social CBA using the appropriate shadow prices, we capture these impacts indirectly.
 Disaggregating the effects involves attributing the benefits and costs to sub-groups within the CBA framework.
-For example, we can identify employment benefits to workers previously unemployed, taxes and subsidies would be received by governments, and external impacts can be attributed to the wider community or society.
+For example, in the “Work for the Dole” program, impacts can be attributed to different groups such as participants (labour), the supporting government, and the community.
+Participants may gain skills but give up time, the government faces program costs but may reduce welfare spending, and the community may benefit from completed projects such as improved community gardens and facilities.

-At this stage, we assume equal weights to all relevant groups with standing where we measure dollar for dollar the impact the CBA has on each relevant party.
-This is a limitation of our approach as it does not account for heterogeneity of groups within society.
+At this stage, we assume equal weights to all relevant groups with standing, where we measure dollar for dollar the impact the CBA has on each relevant party.
+This is a limitation of our approach as it does not account for differences between groups within society.
 To address this issue, it is possible to re-weight the impacts across the distribution to account for inequality or diminishing marginal utility, to verify the desirability of a policy.
 [1]

 The easiest method to evaluate and identify the benefits and costs attributable to various sub-groups involves looking at the use of shadow prices within the CBA.
 We know whenever there is a difference between the market price and the shadow price there must be a group that gains or loses.
 Specifically, we can evaluate the benefits and costs based on input and output markets as follows: